Ancient wholesome foods that should be included for weight loss

 Amaranth is known to reduce the levels of total cholesterol, triglycerides, LDL (bad) cholesterol.

-Quinoa is said to have a high ratio of protein to carbohydrate and provides all the essential amino acids our body can’t make on its own.
+Quinoa is said to have a high ratio of protein to carbohydrates and provides all the essential amino acids our body can’t make on its own.

 One of the whole grains which is much preferred for weight loss.